wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

     (2) The proprietors shall be entitled to a copy of the report on which any such order is founded.

-    (3) If any order made by the Minister under this section is not complied with by the proprietors of any local railway affected by it, they commit an offence and shall be liable on summary conviction to a fine not exceeding $1,000 for every day or part of a day during which the order is not complied with.
+    (3) If any order made by the Minister under this section is not complied with by the proprietors of any local railway affected by it, they commit an offence and shall be liable on conviction to a fine not exceeding $1,000 for every day or part of a day during which the order is not complied with.

     Compare: 1928 No 21 s 246

+    Section 180(3): amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 181 Notice to Minister of accidents

 *   (1) The General Manager of every local railway shall, within 48 hours after the occurrence upon the railway under his management of any accident which causes serious personal injury to any member of the public or to any person employed on the railway or which causes serious damage to the line, appliances, rolling stock, or plant, give notice of the accident by telegram or telephone to the Minister.

-    (2) If any such General Manager wilfully omits to give such a notice he commits an offence and shall be liable on summary conviction to a fine not exceeding $100\.
+    (2) If any such General Manager wilfully omits to give such a notice he commits an offence and shall be liable on conviction to a fine not exceeding $100\.

     Compare: 1928 No 21 s 247

+    Section 181(2): amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 182 Inquiry as to accidents